jedisct1/zig-hctr2/README.md

 ### Minimum message lengths

 - HCTR2/HCTR3: 16 bytes minimum
-- HCTR2-FP/HCTR3-FP: depends on radix (39 bytes for decimal, 33 for hex, 27 for base64)
+- HCTR2-FP/HCTR3-FP: depends on radix (39 digits for decimal, 32 for hex, 22 for base64)

 Messages shorter than the minimum will return `error.InputTooShort`.